Facebook Instagram Pinterest

 Spitzkoppe is also steeped in history.
 The San people, who have lived in the area for thousands of years, consider it a sacred site.
 They left behind some cool, well-preserved murals on the rock walls.
 Take a guide to show you exactly where to look (it’s not hard finding one, they will literally find you, so you don’t even need to try).

 There’s also a Himba cultural village at Spitzkoppe.
-I didn’t visit, because I’m really not into human zoos, but you can if you want to see how they live (or that they care to show you).
+I didn’t visit, because I’m really not into human zoos, but you can add this to your Namibia self drive itinerary if you want to see how they live (or what they care to show you).
+Again, that's the beauty of self dirivng!

 Day 6, stop 2: Get ready to safari at Ijaba Lodge Buschfeld